 Come and have a chat about your health

-The 'Come and have a chat about your health' bus will be visiting Twickenham this week to answer your health questions.
+The 'Come and have a chat about your health' bus will be visiting two locations in the borough over the next couple of weeks to answer your health questions.

-The bus will be parked at the following address and time:
+The bus will be parked at the following addresses and times:

 If you have a question about your health, or on behalf of your family or friends, visit the health bus to get it answered.

 A local pharmacist will be available to offer advice on a range of different areas including:

 - Accessing free NHS health checks for 40 to 74 year olds

 - Preventing and reducing your risk for several diseases, including diabetes, cancer, and heart disease